 Across the road, I was assured, had been the railway station.
 I have to rely on railway archives to imagine a timber-framed waiting room clad with corrugated steel, sixteen by ten feet, with a single pitched roof; the platform wall made of pre-cast concrete units.
 A railway station, no matter how humble, is a hub of activity at certain times of the day.
 Consider too that this little section of Charbon had a post office and general store and at least one other shop.

 Station Street was in view of the manager’s residence as were most parts of this centre of industry.
-Maiala was set in lush gardens (two gardeners at one time) and approached by an imposing avenue of trees.
+Named “Maiala”, it was set in lush gardens (two gardeners at one time) and approached by an imposing avenue of trees.
 Its longest and most memorable occupants were Christopher and Lee Saville, the two people who ensured the creation of Henbury Golf Course.
-Maiala is a pretty name, but I can’t imagine Lee Saville would have been so proud of it if she had known it is Tuscan slang meaning whore and bitch.
+“Maiala” is a pretty name, but I can’t imagine Lee Saville would have been so proud of it if she had known it is Tuscan slang meaning whore and bitch.
 This once beautiful home is now abandoned and being eaten by termites.
-In the same vicinity is “The Lodge” which provided accommodation for visiting big wigs like A J. It too is abandoned; and trashed.
+In the same vicinity is “The Lodge” which provided accommodation for visiting big wigs like A J Swam.
+It too is abandoned; and trashed.

 Charbon Road leads down to the cement works, towering beneath a towering mountain, now owned by Sibelco but not operating.
 The works are best seen from the staff section, further along and up a hill.
-Here were the substantial homes of management, such as Henry Meredith, chief chemist.
+Here were the substantial homes of management, including that of Henry Meredith, chief chemist.
 The houses are still there, though not as sparkling, in a parkland setting, with outdated bowling green, tennis court and children’s playground, a reminder of seclusion and privilege.